 How are you experiencing joy?

-Last week, those of us living in the Northern Hemisphere officially entered into summer.
+This week, those of us living in the Northern Hemisphere officially entered into summer.
 There has been lots of humidity over here at Sunset Beach, AB, Canada (=plenty of rain!), but it’s summer none-the-less!

 As we enter into summer, the element in the Chinese system that is associated with summer is Fire.
 We have transitioned from the Wood element of spring and now energy shifts from the liver and gallbladder to the heart and small intestine.